-Sam Gurney, BSc (Hons) Psychology, DipHE Humanistic Counselling, MBACP
+Sam Gurney, BSc (Hons), DipHE & MBACP Accredited

-I am interested in ensuring that everyone has access to talking therapies and I can use creative techniques to engage people in sharing and making sense of all their experiences whilst also building their self-esteem and coping strategies.
+I can use creative techniques to engage people in sharing and making sense of all their experiences whilst also building their self-esteem and develop new and existing coping strategies.

 Training, qualifications & experience

 Training and Qualifications